castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 > - You can test every available service.
 > - You are always using the most recent service APIs and return values.
 > - A cloud test environment closely resembles your production environment.
-> - Tests can cover security policies, service quotas, configurations and infrastructure specific parameters.
+> - Tests can cover security policies, service quotas, configurations and infrastructure-specific parameters.
 > - Every developer can quickly create one or more testing environments in the cloud.
 > - Cloud tests increase confidence your code will run correctly in production.

-The AWS CDK support this testing technique with its watch mode.
+The AWS CDK supports this testing technique with its watch mode.
 The AWS CDK watch mode offers direct AWS resource updates and as a fallback CloudFormation deployments without rollback.
 These features significantly speed up the deployment of incremental changes during the development.